 Strengthening Native American Communities & Economies

-Bring a Bit of Native America to Your Table to Celebrate!
+Bring a Bit of Native America to Your Table!

-This year's offering includes three new cookbooks that were developed under a project aimed at healthier cooking and improving nutrition for recipients of the USDA's Food Distribution Program on Indian Reservations, or FDPIR.
-And we have included various recipes that we have shared previously.
+We have posted three cookbooks that were developed under a project aimed at healthier cooking and improving nutrition for recipients of the USDA's Food Distribution Program on Indian Reservations, or FDPIR.
+And we have included various individual recipes.

 First Nations’ longtime food effort – the Native Agriculture and Food Systems Initiative – and our newer partnerships in the FDPIR "Nutrition for Native American Communities" project and the “Seeds of Native Health” campaign, led us to think that sharing cookbooks and a few recipes -- some of which use traditional Native ingredients or processes, or which can be prepared with food items in the FDPIR program -- would be a wonderful way to observe Native American Heritage Month.
 “There is a major shift occurring in Indian Country as Native people are producing their own traditional foods on their own lands to sustain themselves, their families and their communities.
 This movement is an act of sovereignty and will contribute to having sustainable sources of foods.
 We sincerely thank our community partners for providing these cookbooks and recipes this year.